-Body Image/Media Literacy: Girls will build understanding of how media may influence body-related feelings and behaviors by analyzing the meanings and social consequences of media messages included in teen magazines.
+Body Image/Media Literacy: Students will build an understanding of how media may influence body-related feelings and behaviors by analyzing the meanings and social consequences of media messages included in teen magazines.

-Nutrition: Girls will gain an understanding of what constitutes a healthy and balanced life-style by planning, preparing, eating, and analyzing the nutritional content of a meal.
+Nutrition: Participants will gain an understanding of what constitutes a healthy and balanced lifestyle by planning, preparing, eating, and analyzing the nutritional content of a meal.

-Physical Activity: Girls will participate in creative movement activities that engage them in self-expression and build self-confidence.
-Girls also will partake in physical activities at the CSU Recreation Center or outdoors that promote self-confidence and team building.
+Physical Activity: Students will participate in creative movement activities that engage them in self-expression and build self-confidence.
+They also will partake in physical activities at the CSU Recreation Center or outdoors that promote self-confidence and team building.

-Anti-Bullying: Girls will engage in dialogue and activities that promote understanding about bullying, risk factors for bullying, and appropriate responses to bullying/bullying prevention.
+Anti-Bullying: Participants will engage in dialogue and activities that promote understanding about bullying, risk factors for bullying, and appropriate responses to bullying/bullying prevention.

-Internet Safety: Girls will participate in an interactive presentation that provides guidelines for safe Internet use and best-practices on how to avoid potential dangers online.
+Internet Safety: Students will participate in an interactive presentation that provides guidelines for safe Internet use and best-practices on how to avoid potential dangers online.

 Copyright Karen Hyllegard.
 All rights reserved.

-A STEM Enrichment Program for Middle School Girls
+A STEM Enrichment Program for Middle School Youth